ErdemGKSL/key-listener/README.md

 ## Key Simulation Mode

-In simulation mode, the program accepts JSON objects through standard input, one per line, to simulate keyboard and mouse actions.
-Each JSON object must specify an `event_type` ("key" or "mouse") and an `action`.
+In simulation mode, the program accepts JSON objects through standard input, one per line, to simulate keyboard, mouse, and text actions.
+Each JSON object must specify an `event_type` ("key", "mouse", or "text") and an `action` (for key/mouse).

 ### Key Simulation (`event_type: "key"`)